-Mario, a first-generation American Veteran, graduated from Colorado State University with a double Bachelor of Science and Arts.
-His career goals would be to work with NPS or a similar organization where he can be that familiar face that energizes people to not only enjoy the outdoors but be inspired to be future stewards of Madre Tierra.
+Mario, a first-generation American Veteran, graduated from Colorado State University.
+His career goals are to work with NPS or similar organization where he can be a familiar face that energizes people to be inspired to be future stewards of Madre Tierra.

 Adriana is an Environmental Sciences undergraduate student at the University of Puerto Rico in Río Piedras.
 Her goal is to gain knowledge in the environmental and ecological fields involving freshwater, saltwater, and terrestrial ecosystems to participate in important restoration and conservation projects.

 Steven is currently enrolled in the University of New Mexico’s School of Architecture and Planning.
 For Steven, LHIP seems to share his personal values, so he is excited for the opportunity to work with LHIP, grow in his community practices, and build on his passion to illuminate Hispanic heritage and identity in the United States.